 The tobacco barn and our jobs.

 I wish I could have found a photo of a looping horse.
-The 4 sided tobacco stick sat on this with the looper to the side of the horse securing the tobacco to the stick.
+The four-sided tobacco stick sat on this with the looper to the side of the horse securing the tobacco to the stick.
 Dad handmade these horses each year or repaired the ones he could for further use.
-These horses now sale at auctions for use as quilt racks.
+These horses now sell at auctions for use as quilt racks.

 It took skill to keep up with the handers and loop the tobacco correctly.
 It could not crawl or slip down the stick when passed up the tier poles at the end of the day.
 Dad would not teach me to loop as he said he didn’t have time and he needed handers not more loopers.

-There were two methods of securing the tobacco to the 4 sided sticks: tying and looping.
+There were two methods of securing the tobacco to the four-sided sticks: tying and looping.
 Tying involved placing twine around the bundle of tobacco once, looping twice.
 Dad preferred his tobacco looped.
 The handers had to have the sled empty by the time another sled pulled in; there was no time for chatting or having fun.

 The sticks were removed from the looping horse and hung in long rows under the barn shelter, waiting for dad to come to the barn at the end of the day.
 This process went on all day.
 We were allowed a snack break of a nab or moon-pie and a Pepsi.
 Nothing ever tasted as good as those snacks and a chance to sit down for a moment.

-Also, on the leaves were huge green worms (I think my Dad called them Horn Worms) that fed from the leaves in the field.
+Also, on the leaves were huge green worms (I think my Dad called them Horn Worms) which fed on the leaves in the field.
 Ugly suckers!
 The younger boys would chase us with them.
 Of course, some of the older ones also would give chase at times.
-Also at times we found a harmless snake among the leaves; placed in the sled by one of the field hands.
+Also at times, we found a harmless snake among the leaves; placed in the sled by one of the field hands.
 All heck broke loose then!
 I am sure they had a good laugh in the field at all the screaming and yelling.